BellowingMeadows/BellowingMeadows/README.md

   * [Flagship Romance](https://flagshipromance.com/)

-Using the below importance vs viability metric, I could see that the available opportunities to fulfil my user stories were mostly achievable, relevant and appropriate.
-It did however help me quickly conclude that selling merchandise, while being a common feature across most band websites, was as unnecessary to have at this stage in the band's career as it was difficult to implement.
-Likewise, during research I found that several websites included sections for their song lyrics, which I felt would contribute to content overload in my case and not help achieve any of my user stories.
+Using the below importance vs viability metric, I could what available opportunities to fulfil my user stories were achievable, relevant and appropriate.

 Opportunity | Importance | Viability
 ------------ | ------------- | -------------